khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Amazon EFS provides:
   - a file system interface
   - file system access semantics (such as strong consistency and file locking),
-  - concurrently accessible storage for up to thousands of Amazon EC2 instances.
+  - concurrently accessible storage for up to thousands of EC2s.

-- Storing data within and across multiple Availability Zones (AZs) for high availability and durability
+- Storing data within and across AZs for high availability and durability
 - EC2 instances can access your file system across AZs, regions, and VPCs
 - On-premises servers can access using AWS Direct Connect or AWS VPN.